UK PM Rishi Sunak strikes post-Brexit Northern Ireland Protocol deal with EU

 Earlier in the day, Conservative Brexiteer Jacob Rees-Mogg warned Mr Sunak of a possible Tory revolt if the DUP does not support the deal, despite major concessions expected from the EU.

 The former cabinet minister told GB News: “It will all depend on the DUP.
-If the DUP are against it, I think there will be quite a significant number of Conservatives who are unhappy.”
+If the DUP are against it.

 He said that the position of Boris Johnson, who he described as the “biggest figure in UK politics”, will be “fundamental”.